ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 └──────────┴──────────┴────────────────────┘
 ```

-As we move further, we can see a pattern in `polars` syntax; it's very similar to SQL syntax, while at the same time being closely related to `pandas`.
-Polars almost writes as a declarative language, each transformation step being very clear.
+As we move further, we can see a pattern in `Polars` syntax; it's very similar to SQL syntax, while at the same time being closely related to `Pandas`. `Polars` almost writes as a declarative language, each transformation step being very clear.
 Clarity increases if we separate each statement in a newline continuation.

 Since we don't have the actual addresses for the places we would like to check, we will use the geolocation libraries we installed earlier to visualize these coordinates in a `folium` map: